 - Totally Spies!! has an interesting spoof of the T-1000 which includes a liquid metal machine that can change into anything it touches, even as the smallest of drips, it can instantly duplicate one's appearance and size.

-- Played straight twice in Martin Mystery.
+- Two of them appear in Martin Mystery.

-- Interesting example in Buzz Lightyear Of Star Command in which Mira's race of Tangeans were shown to have evolved from blue blobs.
+- Interesting example in Buzz Lightyear of Star Command in which Mira's race of Tangeans were shown to have evolved from blue blobs.

 - TMNT: Fast Foward presented us with the sinister shadow alien, Sh'okanabo.

 - Also within in the series was a superhero variant; an alternate version of Michelangelo called "Blobboid".

 - One episode of M.A.S.K. had the heroes facing a giant amoeba-like monster that behaved just like the blob from the 1950s movie.

 - From Wakfu, the Dripples ("Flaqueux" in French) in episode 5.
 Not so much monsters, though, than cute Peaceful Villagers.

 - There's also an authentic Blob Monster coming out of a broken potion flask in episode 7.

 - The Exo Squad episodes "The Greatest Fear" and "Flesh Crawls" gives us a Neosapien transformed by Neo Mega medical experiments into one of these, with the added ability to turn into anyone.